 Language Researcher: Clark Wren, Flagbridge, Whatyouwill, Dyno, Phantomstheater,Zariya Hollow staff, Anonymous

-Art and Illustrations: Phantomstheater, other members Zariya Hollow staff
+Art and Illustrations: Phantomstheater, Zariya Hollow staff

 Producer: Phantomstheater